 Bus passes will be available for those students who need them for transportation to and from the courthouse.

 For the 2018 term, there are 25 positions available.
 Preference will be given to the students in the upper classes.
-Applications must include reference letter from a teacher and/or counselor and must be received by us no later than Wednesday, May 28, 2018.

 DOWNLOAD YOUR APPLICATION TODAY!